Chen-Tang-2015/office-content-pr/Mac Office/articles/idMSOPowerPointMac.md

-#PowerPoint for Mac supported idMSOs
+#idSMOs supported in PowerPoint for Mac

 Find the idMSOs that are supported in PowerPoint in Office 2016 for Mac.